2022 FIFA World Cup Group G: Cameroon vs Brazil

-Aboubakar celebrated the goal by removing his shirt, receiving a second yellow card and was therefore sent off.
+Aboubakar celebrated the goal by removing his shirt, receiving a second yellow card and thus being sent off.

-Despite Brazil's loss, Brazil clinched their top position into the knockout stage.
-Cameroon became the first African team to defeat Brazil at a World Cup, while this win also became Cameroon's first-ever World Cup win since 2002.
-As this was the last match of the group stage, Brazil's loss also meant that no teams finished the group stage with a 100% winning record for the first time since 1994.
+The match marked Brazil's first defeat in the group stage of a World Cup since losing to Norway in 1998.
+Despite their loss, Brazil clinched top spot in Group G on goal difference as they progressed to the knockout stage.
+Although they were still eliminated, Cameroon became the first African team to defeat Brazil at a World Cup, with this victory also being their first at the tournament since beating Saudi Arabia in 2002.
+This result also meant that no team finished the group stage of the World Cup with a perfect winning record for the first time since 1994.